 Pot magnets - magnet systems with super-strong adhesive force

-Strong, compact and flexible.
+Strong, compact and versatile.
 Those are the quality features of our neodymium pot magnets.
-They are suitable as cup magnets, magnet base, outdoor attachments and for many other applications.
-We offer different types - from countersunk pot magnet over magnet base with thread to magnet systems with rubber coating and hard ferrite cup magnets.
-In addition, you can order channel magnets made of neodymium or ferrite in different models.
-This allows you to select the products that best fit your needs.
+They are suitable as cup magnets, magnet base, for outdoor mounting and many other applications.
+We offer many different types - from a countersunk pot magnet to a threaded magnet base, from magnet systems with rubber coating to hard ferrite cup magnets.
+In addition, you can order from supermagnete rectangular and square neodymium or ferrite channel magnets in various versions, allowing you to select the products that best fit your needs.

 Suitable accessories for pot magnets